Transport Security Threats

 The Australian Government's Role in Transport Security

 The Australian Government regulates preventive security planning in the aviation, maritime, air cargo supply chain and offshore oil and gas transport sectors.
 In addition, the Government ensures that aviation and maritime transport security activities are carried out in accordance with Australia's international obligations.

-While surface transport security arrangements are under State and Territory jurisdiction, OTS works with all jurisdictions to coordinate the dissemination of ‘best practice’ information on security measures in relation to surface transport security.
+While surface transport security arrangements are under State and Territory jurisdiction, the Office of Transport Security works with all jurisdictions to coordinate the dissemination of ‘best practice’ information on security measures in relation to surface transport security.

 Implementation of preventive security measures is the responsibility of owners and operators of transport systems.

 The Office of Transport Security (OTS) within the Department is the Australian Government's preventive security regulator for the aviation and maritime sectors, and its primary adviser on transport security.
 OTS contributes to the wellbeing of all Australians by helping to develop transport systems that are more secure against the threat of terrorism and unlawful acts.

 OTS works with the states and territories; other government agencies; international governments and bodies; and the aviation and maritime industry to improve security and prevent transport security incidents, through: